100S. Understanding Psychology. 4 semester hours.

 This course examines the etiology, diagnosis, and treatment of psychological disorders in children and adolescents.
 Various theories, models, and diagnostic and therapeutic procedures are investigated in the context of research, case studies, and service-learning.
 An advanced course intended for students interested in working with youth in the fields of clinical psychology, social work, counseling, special education, and related specialties.

-253. Introduction to Counseling.
+253. Introduction to Mental Health Practice.
 4 semester hours.

 An introduction to the major theories of counseling and psychotherapy, including humanistic-existential, cognitive-behavioral and psychoanalytic.
 Students will learn beginning counselor skills and methods.
 Prerequisite: Psychology 251.
 Every year.